 This frustration led to him releasing a blog post and created a new job role, one of a growth hacker.

-Growth marketing or growth hacking focuses on maximizing the lifetime value of a customer at all stages of the sales funnel while minimizing the cost and time it takes to do so.
+Growth marketing is defined as marketing focused on maximizing the lifetime value of a customer at all stages of the sales funnel while minimizing the cost and time it takes to do so.

 This means experimenting not only at the top of the funnel to acquire new customers but also laying down tactics and strategies to continue experiments down the funnel to increase retention.